oli-obk/sca-toolsuite/README.txt

     Efficiency, because we use a special boost parser to build ASTs, and then try to easify those (future feature).
-Simulators with precompilation are usually faster, but I think the factor should not be more than 3-4.
+Simulators with precompilation are usually faster, but the factor should not be more than 3-4.

-  * For sandpiles, our computation time was 68 per cent of the fastest algorithm we knew of before.
+  * For sandpiles, we provide the (probably) worlds fastest algorithm. our computation time was 68 per cent of the fastest algorithm we knew of before.
 For details, see the file `FAQ'.

-  * We have a GUI :) It works for all ca, with special functionality for sandpiles.
+  * We have a GUI.
+It works for all ca, with special functionality for sandpiles.

   * The code is quite bug safe.
 All algorithms were designed both easy and fast.
 Also, we propose the file src/test.sh to test all our programs.

-  * We give a good documentation: doxygen and --help for all C++ programs.
+  * We give a lot of documentation: doxygen and --help for all C++ programs.

   * Besides cellular automata, there are many more applications of this
     toolsuite:

+      * rotor-routing (as described by Priezzhev et al, 1996)
       * image manipulation (future feature), e.g. with filters
       * solving math equations (future feature) or calculating
       * writing C code in scripts